joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

 * field

 ## <a id="dataRecord"/>[dataRecord](#dataRecord) : [record](#record)
-Sub-class for record, adding definition-reference and type-reference.
+Sub-class for record, adding definition-reference and structureType-reference.
 #### Properties
 * definitionReference `Reference to definition-object which contains the description of the record.`
-* typeReference `Reference to type-object which contains how the record is read.`
+* typeReference `Reference to structureType-object which contains how the record is read.`

 ## <a id="jsonRecord"/>[jsonRecord](#jsonRecord) : [dataRecord](#dataRecord)
 TBD